 3. Right to vary Format, Placement or Distribution

 3.1 Fairfax will use reasonable efforts to publish Advertising in the format and in the position requested by the Customer.
-However, Fairfax reserves the right to vary the placement of Advertising within a title or website or to change the format of Advertising (including changing colour to black and white).
+However, Fairfax reserves the right to vary the placement of Advertising within a title or website or to change the format of Advertising.
 Customer must pay the full price for Advertising even if Fairfax varies the format or placement of the Advertising.